RaghaviRajumohan/Binary-Classification-Projects/README.md

 ## Project Overview

 Classification is a fundamental task in machine learning, involving the assignment of labels to input data.
-This repository contains multiple projects where different classification models are applied to solve diverse problems, from fraud detection to sentiment analysis.
+This repository contains multiple projects where different classification models are applied to solve diverse problems.

 ## Technical Details